 We're always looking at ways we can pioneer with packaging.
 This packaging guide breaks down everything that goes in your box, why we use it, and what to do with it.

 We worked with Footsteps to compare the carbon emissions from a Mindful Chef meal to a supermarket one.
 And guess what?
 You can reduce your carbon footprint by 21% with every Mindful Chef meal.

 Did you know that 30% of food produced globally is wasted, putting pressure on landfill and contributing to climate change?
 By sending pre-measured ingredients, we’re helping reduce mealtime waste.

 We source ethically and responsibly, and only use suppliers that adhere to the highest welfare and environmental standards.
 If they don’t share our Mindful values, you won’t find them in your box.

 To be a B Corp, a company must qualify - and be recertified - every three years.
 This is called a B Impact Assessment (BIA) - and it measures a company’s impact.
 To remain a B Corp we have to score at least 80 out of 200.

 How many B Corps are there in the UK?

-Currently there are around 430 B Corp businesses, working across 48 industries from food and travel to everything in between, employing around 22,000 people.
+Currently there are more than 5,000 B Corp businesses around the world, working across 156 industries from food and travel to everything in between, employing more than 400,000 people.
 We were the first recipe box company in the UK to become a B Corp!

 Why is it called a B Corp?